 In addition to the base salary, employees will receive pay increments based on their tenure with OAU at a particular job category, contingent on the completion of the most recent Performance Review due, either midterm or final/annual review.
-It is the responsibility of both the employee and the relevant manager to ensure that the Performance Review process, if management identifies that any failure to complete a performance review was through no fault of the employee, then the Associate Director HROD will authorise the increment to be paid accordingly.
-Before any decision is made to withhold a pay increment, HR will check the Performance Review status with the relevant manager.
+It is the responsibility of both the employee and the relevant manager to ensure that the Performance Review is completed within the required timeframe.
+In line with the regular monitoring of the Performance Review process, if management identifies that any failure to complete a performance review was through no fault of the employee, then the AD People and Culture will authorise the increment to be paid accordingly.
+Before any decision is made to withhold a pay increment, People and Culture will check the Performance Review status with the employee and the relevant manager.
 A pay increment will not be withheld where failure to complete the review is not the fault of the employee.
-This process will be effective as of 1 April 2016.